 With the soft golden sand backed by lush jungle on the coastline, the beaches around Puerto Vallarta look exactly like the tropical paradise you’ve probably been dreaming about while sat at work on your desk.
 This is certainly a picturesque place, arguably more so than Cabo.

 Which Has Better Natural Sights & Things To Do?

 The landscape of Cabo has lots to offer too, despite being less lush than Puerto Vallarta.

-Or make your way to Cabo Pulmo National Park for whale watching opportunities and snorkeling amongst reef fish and sea turtles at the northernmost coral reef in the eastern Pacific Ocean.
+Cabo Pulmo National Park is also a great place for whale watching (November and December are the best times to see migrating Humpbacks) and snorkeling amongst reef fish and sea turtles at the northernmost coral reef in the eastern Pacific Ocean.

 If you’re looking for something a bit more energetic, then head to Mt.
 Solmar.
 A short, but moderately difficult hike will bring you to the summit where there’s breathtaking views of Cabo and the Pacific Ocean.
 It’s well worth it.

 As Cabo is a more tourist-orientated destination than Puerto Vallarta, you’ll have easy access to plenty of activities to enjoy too.

 For example, some of those include catamaran trips, jet skiing and many guided tours.